jonascarpay/alloy/README.md

   - [ ] list builtins
     - [ ] concatenation
     - [ ] destructing
+    - [ ] does map need to be a builtin?
   - [ ] nix-style `{ foo.bar: 4 }`?
   - [ ] proper megaparsec errors for unexpected keywords
     - highlight the entire word, say what was expected, etc.